Sorry, you need to enable JavaScript to visit this website.

 2. Global issues exchanges with policy-makers at the international level

-This section provides information on the formal and informal opportunities given to young people to exchange views on global issues with national and international policy-makers.
-In Denmark, young people have a number of formal opportunities to exchange views with policy-makers at domestic and international levels.
+This section provides information on the formal and informal opportunities given to young people to exchange views on global issues with national and international policymakers.
+In Denmark, young people have a number of formal opportunities to exchange views with policymakers at domestic and international levels.

 The current national strategy for development cooperation ‘The World We Share’ emphasises the role of young people as active citizens and agents of positive change, and the Ministry of Foreign Affairs highlights youth as an important priority in its work.
-A key principle for the Ministry of Foreign Affairs is actively promoting and implementing development with, by and for youth.
+A key principle for the Ministry of Foreign Affairs is actively promoting and implementing development withby, and for youth.

-Young people constitute an enormous development potential, and the meaningful inclusion and participation of the youth are key to achieving the Sustainable Development Goals.
-That is why the Ministry of Foreign Affairs developed programme management tools and guidance notes for increased youth mainstreaming.
-The tools and guidance notes offer inspiration when designing, implementing and evaluating development engagements.
-The Ministry also has an appointed Global Youth Advisor, who supports the work of mainstreaming youth on policy and implementation levels.
+Young people constitute an enormous development potential, and the meaningful inclusion and participation of the youth are key to achieving the Sustainable Development Goals. developed programme management tools and guidance notes for increased youth mainstreaming that can be found here.
+The Ministry also has an appointed Global Youth Advisor, who supports the work of mainstreaming youth at policy and implementation levels

 Global issues exchanges with policy-makers at the domestic level